bloom-works/organ-donation-reform/10_opo_qa.md

 family feedback into a QAPI and making that QAPI public would go far to build (or rebuild) trust with the very individuals OPOs are meant to serve.

-### CMS should utilize QAPIs when evaluating competition {#cms-should-utilize-qapis-when-evaluating-competition}
+### CMS should utilize QAPIs when evaluating competition

 QAPIs carry the potential to not only improve OPO performance and restore patient trust in the system, but can also be used to strengthen other CMS